 Step 2.
 Categorize everything.
 Place all the snacks on one shelf, paper products on another shelf, etc.

 Step 4.
 Designate one shelf for kids only.
 I found by doing this my kids don’t demolish the other shelves.
-It’s much less work to keep the kitchen neat and clean.

 Step 3.
 Organize the keepers by garment type.
 Hang everything in the same direction with longer items on one side.

 Step 5.
 Place your handbags high and your shoes low.
-My grandpa always told me to keep my money high by keeping my purse off the floor.
-And as for shoes, they’re germy.
-Keep them on designated shoe-only shelves or on the floor.
+Grandpa always told me, “Keep your money high.”
+As for shoes, they’re germy.
+Keep them on shoe-only shelves or on the floor.

 Step 2.
 Create a designated spot for mail in the office, not on the kitchen counter.
 Better yet, open the mail upon receipt.
 Toss the junk in your recycle bin and place the bills on your desk for payment.

 Step 3.
 Store office supplies in drawers, baskets, and bins.